-We understand you do, and that’s why you have come here, to have a peak into this creative technique and do it yourself later on.
+We understand you do, and that’s why you have come here, to have a peek into this creative technique and do it yourself later on.

-Well, it is your lucky day 🙂 Here’s what we have learnt since we started playing with fire a couple of months back, after getting hooked in Koh Tao, Thailand, when we were just waiting for the sunset after scuba diving all day to admire the locals spinning steel wool.
+Well, it is your lucky day 🙂 Here’s what we have learned since we started playing with fire a couple of months back (2015), after getting hooked in Koh Tao, Thailand, when we were just waiting for the sunset after scuba diving all day to admire the locals spinning steel wool.

 Steel Wool Photography Tips